Coping with Grief and Loss

 Myth: If you don’t cry, it means you aren’t sorry about the loss.

 Fact: Crying is a normal response to sadness, but it’s not the only one.
 Those who don’t cry may feel the pain just as deeply as others.
 They may simply have other ways of showing it.

 Myth: Grief should last about a year.

-Fact: There is no right or wrong time frame for grieving.
-How long it takes can differ from person to person.
+Fact: There is no specific time frame for grieving.
+How long it takes differs from person to person.

 Myth: Moving on with your life means forgetting about your loss.

 Fact: Moving on means you've accepted your loss—but that's not the same as forgetting.
 You can move on with your life and keep the memory of someone or something you lost as an important part of you.
 In fact, as we move through life, these memories can become more and more integral to defining the people we are.